manusancho/top_decollage/README.md

 3. Run `make push` to push image to upload the image to the container registry.

 NOTE: This project is version managed.
 See [Versioning](#versioning) for detailed info.

+## Installation

+This project is designed to be run inside Docker but it can be easily adapted to be run elsewhere.

+In order to deploy the project with Docker follow this steps:
+1. Copy `docker-compose.yml` to the target server.
+2. Also copy `credentials/credentials.env` and `env/prod.env`
+3. Run `docker-compose up`

 ## Development environment